US panel to decide who should get the first COVID-19 shots

 As a result, the shots will be rationed in the early stages.

-The panel will meet again at some point to decide who should be next in line.
+The advisory panel will meet again at some point to decide who should be next in line.
 Among the possibilities: teachers, police, firefighters and workers in other essential fields such as food production and transportation; the elderly; and people with underlying medical conditions.

 Experts say the vaccine will probably not become widely available in the U.S. until the spring.

-The 15-member panel of outside experts, created in 1964, makes recommendations to the director of the Centers for Disease Control and Prevention, who almost always approves them.
+The 15-member panel of outside scientific experts, created in 1964, makes recommendations to the director of the Centers for Disease Control and Prevention, who almost always approves them.

 The recommendations are not binding, but for decades they have been widely heeded by doctors, and they have determined the scope and funding of U.S. vaccination programs.